mildmojo/twine-gang/README.md

 <script type="text/javascript" src="/client/tg_client.js"></script>
 ```

-You may add additional scripts and assets in the `assets/` directory.
+If you add more scripts and assets to the `assets/` directory, the TwineGang web server will serve those files at `/assets/<file>`.

-### Twine v1
+### Twine v1 Additional Steps

-Add the Twine 1 client bindings to your Twine HTML file after the other TwineGang scripts you've included.
+1. Add the Twine 1 client bindings to your Twine HTML file after the other TwineGang scripts you've included.

 ```html
 <script type="text/javascript" src="/client/twine_bindings.js"></script>

 ```

-In your Twine story, you'll need to add a passage tagged 'script', and paste the contents of [`story_bindings/twine-v1-script-passage.js`](/story_bindings/twine-v1-script-passage.js).
+2. In your Twine story, add a passage tagged `script`, and paste the contents of [`story_bindings/twine-v1-script-passage.js`](/story_bindings/twine-v1-script-passage.js).

-### Twine v2
+### Twine v2 Additional Steps

 **NOTE:** Twine 2 has several "story formats", and not all of them provide scripting hooks, so not all of them can be used with TwineGang.
+I recommend Sugarcube.

+1. Find the file for your Twine version and story format in this repo's [`story_bindings`](/story_bindings) folder (e.g. `twine-v2-sugarcube-story-javascript.js`).
-In your Twine story, open the Story Javascript window and paste the integration code for the story format you're using.
-You can find code for different story formats in the `story_bindings` folder.
-(I recommend Sugarcube for this.)
+2. In your Twine story, open the Story Javascript window and paste the contents of that file.

-If there isn't a binding for the story format you use, and you'd like to write one, please feel free to open a pull request!
+If there isn't a binding for the story format you use, and you'd like to write one, please feel free to send a pull request!

 ### About events

-When each passage is rendered, the integration code described above will inform the server.
-The server will tell all the clients in the same "room" on the server to visit that passage.
+When each passage is rendered, the integration code described above will tell the server.
+The server will tel all the clients in the same "room" on the server to visit that passage.

 You may attach your own event handlers to TwineGang events with `TwineGang.bind`: